nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User submits a show usage command
-2. AddressBook shows a list of usage intructions<br>
+2. TARS shows a list of usage intructions<br>
 Use case ends.

 #### Use case: Add task